LAN automation

 Step 3 |

-If the device is available, console into the device and remove the PnP profile:
+If the device is available, log in to the device console and remove the PnP profile.

 |